pdf-raku/PDF-API6/README.md

 $pdf.save-as: 'our/updated.pdf', :rebuild, :compress;
 ```
 The reverse flag, `:!compress` is useful when you want to optimise for human-readability of the output PDF.
 It will uncompress `Flate`, `LZW`, `ASCIIHex` and `ASCII85` encoded streams.

+The `:stream` option writes the PDF file progressively, starting as early as possible.

 A PDF file can also be saved as, and opened from an intermediate JSON representation, by saving to, or reading from, files with a `.json` extension
 ```raku